ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/projects/001-roman-numerals-converter/README.md

-# Project-001 : Roman Numerals Converter Application (Python Flask) deployed on AWS EC2 with Cloudformation
+# Project-001 : Roman Numerals Converter Application (Python Flask) deployed on AWS EC2 with Cloudformation and AWS CLI
 ## Description
 The Roman Numerals Converter Application aims to convert the given number to the Roman numerals.
-The application is to be coded in Python and deployed as a web application with Flask on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation Service.
+The application is to be coded in Python and deployed as a web application with Flask on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation and CLI Services.

 ## Problem Statement